societyinforisk/blog/content/pages/about.md

 Our primary mode of communication with each other is the mailing list.
 You can join that list here: <a href="http://lists.societyinforisk.org/mailman/listinfo/sira">SIRA Mailing List</a> to get involved.

-SIRA also has a pretty active blog that you can reach via the navigation tabs above this text.
+SIRA also has a fairly active blog that you can reach via the navigation tabs on the site.

 If you are interested in contributing to the SIRA blog, please use the contact form to request and account.